Johni0702/mumble-web/README.md

 # mumble-web

+Note: This WebRTC branch is not backwards compatible with the current release, i.e. it expects the server/proxy to support WebRTC which neither websockify nor Grumble do.
+Also note that it requires an extension to the Mumble protocol which has not yet been stabilized and as such may change at any time, so make sure to keep mumble-web and mumble-web-proxy in sync.

 mumble-web is an HTML5 [Mumble] client for use in modern browsers.

-A live demo is running [here](https://voice.johni0702.de/?address=voice.johni0702.de&port=443/demo).
+A live demo is running [here](https://voice.johni0702.de/webrtc/?address=voice.johni0702.de&port=443/demo).

 The Mumble protocol uses TCP for control and UDP for voice.
 Running in a browser, both are unavailable to this client.
-Instead Websockets are used for all communications.
+Instead Websockets are used for control and WebRTC is used for voice.

-libopus, libcelt (0.7.1) and libsamplerate, compiled to JS via emscripten, are used for audio decoding.
-Therefore, at the moment only the Opus and CELT Alpha codecs are supported.
+Therefore, only the Opus codec is supported.

 Quite a few features, most noticeably all administrative functionallity, are still missing.